 When it comes to cupping therapy, you’re not limited to your back.

 That said, the back is a common area to get cupping done (as evidenced by the aforementioned celebrity Instagram photos).
 One question that seems to come up frequently is “can you do cupping on your arms?” and the answer is yes.
 You can do cupping on your arms, thighs, or pretty much anywhere.

-6. Cupping Marks Typically Last for a Few Days
+6. Cupping Marks Typically Last a Few Days

-Next, Dr. Jerry says that the bruising you see leaving those distinctive cupping marks isn’t necessary for a successful treatment.
+Next, Dr. Briones says that the bruising you see leaving those distinctive cupping marks isn’t necessary for a successful treatment.
 For that reason, he tries to keep them minimal.
 After my cupping experience, the marks lasted a few days and were very red because my skin bruises easily.

 7. Make Sure You Find the Right Practitioner